- About Wayne

-As a senator, Wayne has championed causes aimed at helping abused and underprivileged children and families.
+Wayne has also championed causes aimed at helping at-risk children.
 His hallmark legislation was a law that toughened child abuse reporting requirements for school personnel.
-He also authored legislation that established a 19-member task force to examine the educational problems facing homeless children; helped expand the CHIP program that provides health insurance for children; and helped launch a website to assist people working with child abuse victims, both caregivers and advocates.
-He is also prime sponsor of legislation that would establish full-day kindergarten programs within every public school district in Pennsylvania.
+He also authored legislation that established a statewide task force to examine the educational problems facing homeless children; helped expand the Children’s Health Insurance Program (CHIP); and helped launch a website to assist people working with child abuse victims.
+He is also prime sponsor of legislation that would establish full-day kindergarten programs within every school district in Pennsylvania and supports a severance tax on natural gas drilling to dedicate funding for educational needs, including universal pre-K programs.